What if…

-You stopped drinking.
 You know you don’t want to drink anymore.

 But you’re still waiting for it to feel worth it.